open/close all folders

 - The FM Towns port of Ultima VI added voice acting in both English and Japanese, as well as digital sound effects to replace the PC speaker sound effects of the original version.

 - The PC port of Mass Effect improved the much-despised Mako tank sequences, giving you better control with a keyboard and mouse than you ever had with an Xbox controller.
 Depending on the speed of your system, it also decreases the Loads and Loads of Loading.
-It's not without its flaws though: on launch the game suffered several issues related to hardware and firmware variations. there's a rumor that BioWare only tested the port on one set of hardware and drivers.
+It's not without its flaws, though: On launch the game suffered several issues related to hardware and firmware variations.
+There's a rumor that BioWare only tested the port on one set of hardware and drivers.
 However performance is non-issue despite several apparently hard-coded slowdowns.

 - Hack Up the Monster, Steal Its Treasure, and Proceed On to the Next Room languished for 20 years as a PC BASIC implementation of 1st Edition AD&D in which you couldn't even earn experience levels.
 When it was ported to a modern Windows platform, it was vastly improved into version 2.0, which added level gains, multi-classed characters, characters with two classes, a huge catalog of monsters, non-spell class abilities, spells through 4th level, and monster-vs-monster combat.